AeloveRim/TahrovinGrit/README.md

 - https://youtu.be/Nd9A-_G2eXU

 ## Starting out
-When you first start a new game, you won't find yourself inside of Skyrim anywhere.
-Instead, you will be inside of the Realm of Lorkhan.
-This mod replaces the vanilla Skyrim intro, which is known to be extremely buggy, especially in VR.
+When you first start a new game, depending on your choice of optional mods, you may either play through the vanilla intro, or skip it and find yourself directly inside the Realm of Lorkhan where you will set up your character.

-*I'm sure you've seen the vanilla intro already, right?*
+*If you chose the vanilla start, you will still be able to reach the Realm of Lorkhan during the intro from a crystal inside Helgen's keep.*

 The Realm of Lorkhan mod allows you to craft your character.
 You may pick a shrine and standing stone bonus to start with.
 Make sure to speak with Sera the Trainer to increase your starting skills as you wish.
 If you don't get a training dialog when talking to her, make sure you followed my earlier instructions by **saving your game, going back to the main menu then reloading.**